iszczesniak/cpp/memory/index.md

 C++ strives for time and memory performance, and that is reflected in the memory organization by, e.g., using pointers (C++ keeps close to hardware).
-Furthermore, C++ also strives for a flexible control over data management by, e.g., allowing a programmer to allocate an object statically, globally, locally or dynamically.
+Furthermore, C++ also strives for a flexible control over data management by, e.g., allowing a programmer to allocate data statically, globally, locally or dynamically.
 Finally, the C++ memory organization is also *deterministic*: we know exactly when and where the data are *destroyed* (so that they are destroyed as soon as no longer needed).

-C++ is in stark contrast with other languages, such as Java or C#, where object management is simplified at the cost of performance, and the lack of flexible control.
-For instance, such languages allow allocation of objects on the heap only, which deteriorates performance and flexibility, but enables easy implementation of garbage collection.
+C++ is in stark contrast with other languages, such as Java or C#, where data management is simplified at the cost of performance, and the lack of flexible control.
+For instance, such languages allow allocation of data on the heap only, which deteriorates performance and flexibility, but enables easy implementation of garbage collection.
 Some garbage collectors are even further inefficient, because they are *nondeterministic*, i.e., it is undefined when data